Scroll Top

 Community Service

 Your time in South Africa will be rich with hands-on learning as you collaborate with your peers, conservationists and local leaders to preserve natural habitat and protect native animal populations.
-Hear from experts in the field about the challenges facing preservation of various species such as elephants, giraffes, rhinos and major wild predators in the region.
-Learn to spot fresh prints, identify wildlife tracks, discuss endangered species and more.
-Discover the biodiversity within the bush ecosystem and find out how nature and animal reserves play an incomparable role in the conservation of threatened and endangered species.
-Expand your knowledge of estuary ecology and the role that the hippopotamus and crocodile play in this delicate coastal ecosystem on the 21-day program only: Lake St. Lucia is a UNESCO World Heritage site and hidden gem that is home to the largest population of hippos in South Africa (around 800).
+Hear from experts in the field about the challenges in preserving species such as elephants, giraffes, rhinos and large predators in the region.
+Learn to track fresh prints, identify wildlife tracks, discuss endangered species and more.
+Discover the biodiversity of the bush ecosystem and learn how nature and wildlife reserves play an incomparable role in the conservation of threatened and endangered species.

 Adventure